cato-hga/Jan2015/HalfWayChallenge.md

 13. What is the difference between a Rails model and a database table?
 What is their relationship?

 A Rails model is similiar to a blueprint and database table is similiar to the actual product.
-You can't have a database table without the Rails model.

 14. How do we modify the database for our Rails app?